nevrome/wellspell.addin/README.md

 2. Select text in an open document in RStudio

-3. Run the quick spellcheck or quick grammer check addin
+3. Run the quick spellcheck or quick grammar check addin

 ### Manual

      wellspell is an RStudio Addin to quickly highlight words with
-     spelling or grammer errors in text documents.
+     spelling or grammar errors in text documents.
 It employs the
      hunspell spell checking engine via the hunspell package and the
      write-good linter via the gramr package to do so.
 Spellchecking
-     works for many languages, grammer checking is limited to english
+     works for many languages, grammar checking is limited to english
      text.

      To use it, you can select an arbitrary amount of text in a text